 Fiona held her intent amber eyes.
 “I do not deny it.”

-Roslyn's grin faded.
+Roslyn's grin faded as she leaned against the railing.
 “You think the templars will try something.”

 “It would be naive to think they wouldn’t consider it.
 You must be ready for anything.”